-Day Three – This morning we will photograph at Marglu Billabong in Parry Lagoons Nature Reserve.
+Day Three - This morning we will photograph at Marglu Billabong in Parry Lagoons Nature Reserve.
 It’s an important waterbird feeding and breeding area and is listed as a wetland of international importance under the Ramsar Convention.
 In the afternoon we have fantastic opportunities to capture many different finch species including the endangered and beautiful Gouldian Finch.
 We visit the historic town of Wyndham, Western Australia’s northern most town and back drop to many great Australian films.

 Day Five Over the next two days we make the most of photographing this spectacular geological formation.
 Exploring Piccaninny Creek and the stunning Cathedral Gorge in all its moods.
 Sunrise, sunset and night sky photography sessions are all available.
 We have the added bonus of great bird photography back at our safari camp.
 Optional - early morning helicopter shoot over the massif is highly recommended.